torvalds/linux/Documentation/security/keys/request-key.rst

 destroyed.
 The kernel interface returns a pointer directly to the key, and it's up to the caller to destroy the key.

+The request_key_tag() call is like the in-kernel request_key(), except that it also takes a domain tag that allows keys to be separated by namespace and killed off as a group.

-The request_key_with_auxdata() calls is like the in-kernel request_key() call, except that they permit auxiliary data to be passed to the upcaller (the default is NULL).
+The request_key_with_auxdata() calls is like the request_key_tag() call, except that they permit auxiliary data to be passed to the upcaller (the default is NULL).
 This is only useful for those key types that define their own upcall mechanism rather than using /sbin/request-key.

-The request_key_rcu() call is like the in-kernel request_key() call, except that it doesn't check for keys that are under construction and doesn't attempt to construct missing keys.
+The request_key_rcu() call is like the request_key_tag() call, except that it doesn't check for keys that are under construction and doesn't attempt to construct missing keys.

 The userspace interface links the key to a keyring associated with the process to prevent the key from going away, and returns the serial number of the key to